timothyas/xesn/paper.md

 [`xesn.ESN`](https://xesn.readthedocs.io/en/latest/generated/xesn.ESN.html#xesn.ESN)
 scales with increasing hidden and input dimensions.
-Additionally, we provide some baseline results to serve as guidance when configuring `dask` to use the parallelized [`xesn.LazyESN`](https://xesn.readthedocs.io/en/latest/generated/xesn.LazyESN.html) architecture.
+Additionally, we provide some baseline results to serve as guidance when configuring `Dask` to use the parallelized [`xesn.LazyESN`](https://xesn.readthedocs.io/en/latest/generated/xesn.LazyESN.html) architecture.
 The scripts used to setup, execute, and visualize these scaling tests can be found